-- We have issued a separate report on internal controls over financial reporting and on compliance based on an audit of financial statements performed in accordance with Government Auditing Standards.
+We have issued a separate report on internal controls over financial reporting and on compliance based on an audit of financial statements performed in accordance with Government Auditing Standards.
 For the purpose of this report, our consideration of internal control was for the limited purpose to design the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.
-Our consideration of internal control was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified. - We have identified certain matters involving the City's internal control over financial reporting that we consider to be a significant deficiency under generally accepted auditing standards.
-These matters are consistent with what was reported in the separate report on internal controls over financial reporting and on compliance referenced above. - The definitions of a deficiency, a material weakness, and a significant deficiency are also set forth in Appendix D. - Although we have included management's written response to our comments, such responses have not been subjected to the auditing procedures applied in our audit of the financial statements and, accordingly, we do not express an opinion or provide any form of assurance on the appropriateness of the responses, or the effectiveness of any corrective actions described therein.
+Our consideration of internal control was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.

+We have identified, certain matters involving the City's internal control over financial reporting that we consider to be a significant deficiency under generally accepted auditing standards.
+These matters are consistent with what was reported in the separate report on internal controls over financial reporting and on compliance referenced above.

+Although we have included management's written response to our comments, such responses have not been subjected to the auditing procedures applied in our audit of the financial statements and, accordingly, we do not express an opinion or provide any form of assurance on the appropriateness of the responses, or the effectiveness of any corrective actions described therein.